Marmara Express

 The Marmara Express was a passenger train operated by the Turkish State Railways between Basmane Terminal in İzmir and Bandırma.
-At Bandırma, the train offered a connection to İDO ferries to İstanbul, across the Marmara Sea.
+At Bandırma, the train offered a connection to İDO ferries to Istanbul, across the Marmara Sea.
 The Marmara Express was discontinued in 2004 due to the rehabilitation of the Manisa-Bandırma railway.
 On 21 February 2007, the 6 September Super Express began operating on the same route, however with limited stops.